 So far, this blog has explained methods you can take inside your home but don’t ignore the outside too.
 Remember that mice started life outside before entering your property.
 Therefore, you should eliminate potential nesting areas around your foundation.
 These include weeds and burrows and other debris.
 One thing you can do to landscape your home’s exterior is lining the foundation with a strip of heavy gravel.
 This helps to clear the nesting areas where mice frequent before effortlessly breaching gaps in your foundation.
 Elsewhere, you can remove bird feeders and regularly trim fruit trees and plants to remove food sources and deter rodents.
 Lastly, garbage should be disposed of regularly and placed as far away from your home as possible.

 10. Let Cats Do Their Bit Too

 Everybody knows that cats enjoy hunting mice.
 But remember, this is no substitute compared to the effectiveness of a professional mice exterminator.
 That said, it has been known for cats to catch mice without homeowners lifting a finger.
 Historically, human beings, particularly farm owners, have used animals to control rodent populations.

-Let Terminix Canada Eliminate Your Mice Problem For Good
+Terminix Canada Is The Best Way To Eliminate Your Mice Problem For Good